GiulaiB/surfacetemperature-landcover-analysis/README.md

 ... # TODO

 ```

+You must download the required datasets using the information given in `DATA_SOURCES.md`.
+After the download, you need to place the data in the paths expected by the scripts:

+Corine Land Cover 2018 GeoTIFF:
+- `data/CorineLandCover2018/DATA/U2018_CLC2018_V2020_20u1.tif`

+CHELSA netCDF (bio01d and bio04d for 2018):
+- `data/CHELSA/CHELSA_EUR11_obs_bio01d_2018_V.2.1.nc`
+- `data/CHELSA/CHELSA_EUR11_obs_bio04d_2018_V.2.1.nc`

+Austria DGM GeoTIFF:
+- `data/austria-dgm/dhm_at_lamb_10m_2018.tif`

+If your filenames differ or you want to change them, please update the rast("...") paths in `0-data_manipulation.R`.

 *[1] EPSG:3035 (ETRS89 / LAEA Europe) is a specific Geographic Coordinate Reference System (CRS) used for mapping Europe, particularly for statistical analysis and environmental monitoring, because it uses the Lambert Azimuthal Equal-Area (LAEA) projection to accurately represent areas across the continent.
 It's based on the European Terrestrial Reference System 1989 (ETRS89) datum and is centered around 52°N, 10°E, providing true-to-scale area representation for pan-European data.*
 *[2] In statistics, the Pearson correlation coefficient (PCC) is a correlation coefficient that measures linear correlation between two sets of data.
 It is the ratio between the covariance of two variables and the product of their standard deviations; thus, it is essentially a normalized measurement of the covariance, such that the result always has a value between −1 and 1.*